A Visit with Dr. Marjoorie Castro of the Sacramento Dentistry Group

 Coming to the Sacramento Dentistry Group

 Fortunately for Dr. Castro and for dental patients in California, the United States has an immigration program that brings qualified dentists to serve specific populations in this country.
 The program helped Dr. Castro gain her certification as a dentist in the United States.
-Then, working through a company that specializes in helping low-income families get dental care, she came to the State of California five years ago.
+Then, working through a company that specializes in helping low-income families get dental care, she came to the State of California in 2008.

-The doctors at the Sacramento Dentistry Group became familiar with Dr. Castro’s work and extensive experience and welcomed her to work with the dental group.
-Dr. Castro is incredibly qualified to deal with infected teeth, install or repair crowns, inlays and onlays and is known for making patients comfortable in the dental chair — just like her cousin.
+The doctors at the Sacramento Dentistry Group became familiar with Dr. Castro’s work and extensive experience and welcomed her to work with their dental office.
+Eventually, when Dr. Brian Steele, the remaining founder, was interested in selling the practice, she even became the new owner and director of the dental group.
+Her past leadership roles prepared her for the responsibility, and on the patient side Dr. Castro is incredibly qualified to deal with infected teeth, install or repair crowns, inlays and onlays and is known for making patients comfortable in the dental chair.

 When asked how she continues to make dentistry interesting, Dr. Castro says: “I enjoy working with people.
 Establishing relationships with new patients makes me feel alive!”
 Of course, if you ask her about her favorite procedure in dentistry, the answer is root canals: “I feel like a fish in the water when doing root canals!”